 Ray's a Natural Genius?!

 “Good afternoon Le Alba.
 It’s the 11th of May and this is the two o’clock news,” the reporter on the TV announced.
 “A wide scale attack has occurred at Ludwick late yesterday afternoon.
-This has been the ninth attack in the past months.
-Thought to be the work of terrorists; these attack began in Aria in the Libra region.
-When the attacks made its way to Border Village, the only area in Aria that allows MLC or CSOG access was attacked, people began to question who was really behind it.
+This has been the ninth attack in the past five months.
+Thought to be the work of terrorists, these attacks began in Aria in the Libra region.
+When the attacks made its way to Border Village, the only area in Aria that allows MLC or CSOG access, people began to question who was really behind it.
 It is still uncertain whether there were any casualties.
 However, remnants of weapons were found at the scene suggesting that these attackers are very well armed.
-Investigations will be made in fore coming weeks.”
+Investigations will be made in forthcoming weeks.”

 “Wow, this world is really messed up,” Ray said turning his attention away from the TV.

 “More like scary!
 Why can’t we have one day without something weird going on!”
 Pennie complained.

 “Well at least it’s never boring,” he shrugged returning his book, which he had been reading before he became distracted by the TV.

 “Is it just me or have you been reading a lot lately?”
 Pennie asked, noticing that Ray had a different book almost every day for the past few months.